Pyrdacor/Ambermoon/AmbermoonTools/AmbermoonPatcher/README.md

 The data to insert can be specified in 2 different ways:
 - As a constant expression
-- As a source expression (basically a destination with length)
+- As a source expression (basically a destination with a length)

 #### Constant expressions

-The easiest way is a constant expression.
+The easiest way to specify data is a constant expression.
 You can just specify the byte values to insert.
 Those can be given as hex values or hex byte sequences:

 - 0x1234
+- $1234
 - '12 34'

 Note that hex values are always in the big-endian format so the more significant bytes